Production-safe infrastructure for the agentic era

 The change engine.

 Transactional configuration management.
 508 rules, 23 typed mechanisms, automatic rollback.
-A single binary, no agent — the layer the rest of the family runs on.
+A single binary, no agent.
+The layer the rest of the family runs on.

 03 · toolchain